samsquire/ideas4/README.md

 The op event has a granularity setting which corresponds to the field being modified.

+Two pointers or indexes to the oplog are kept.
+One is the current position and one is the scanahead.

-Each thread scans the oplog and handles requests with the minimum phase number.
+Each thread scans the oplog from the current position and then from the scanahead pointer and handles requests

-Another HashMap is kept that marks what is blocked
+Another HashMap is kept per thread that marks what is blocked based on the oplog.

-As they are scanning the list if they encounter a read or write event they mark the blocked HashMap with the key that is blocked and the granularity that is blocked.
-They skip these items and let the thread whose responsibility is to hand that request, then they handle requests that aren't blocked.
+As they are scanning the oplog if they encounter a read or write event they mark the blocked HashMap with the key that is blocked and the granularity that is blocked.
+They skip these items and let the thread whose responsibility is to handle that request, then they handle requests that aren't blocked.

+When a thread successfully reads or modifies, it inserts an oplog finish event, this advances the current pointer by one and resets the scanahead to current.

+The idea is that all threads can successfully read and write the same data structure if the granularities do not match.
+But threads can always progress even when their own work is blocked.